farzamghavami/shop-project/README.md

 API for integrating with a Front-end application

-Pre-existing tests to validate functionality
+Pre-existing tests to validate functionality using pytest with class-based test cases

 🔹 Contributing
 Contributions are welcome!
 Please submit a Pull Request with your improvements.